-OVERVIEW: Based in San Francisco, the Haas Fund made history by officially endorsing marriage equality in 2001, becoming the first foundation of any kind to do so.
-Haas's current LGBT work has three main areas of focus: defending marriage equality and LGBT rights through litigation, public education "about how the freedom to marry does not infringe on religious liberty," and raising awareness about anti-LGBT discrimination "and the need for protective policies," though Haas also funds several other areas related to LGBT rights.
+OVERVIEW: Haas's current LGBTQ work has three main areas of focus: defending marriage equality and LGBTQ rights through litigation, public education "about how the freedom to marry does not infringe on religious liberty," and raising awareness about anti-LGBT[Q] discrimination," although Haas funds several other areas related to LGBTQ rights.

-IP TAKE: The Haas Fund is a pioneer in marriage equality and awards large-scale grants for a range of LGBT-related work.
-However, grant proposals are by invitation only, and has clearly stated on its web site that few resources exist for new grantseekers.
+IP TAKE: The Haas Fund is a pioneer in marriage equality and awards large-scale grants for a range of LGBTQ-related work.
+However, grant proposals are by invitation only, and clearly states on its website that few resources exist for new grantseekers.

-PROFILE: Walter Haas Jr. and Evelyn Haas established their San Francisco-based foundation in 1953.
-The foundation's expressed vision is to help create a "just and compassionate society where all people have the opportunity to live, work and raise their families with dignity."
-Leadership of Evelyn and Walter Haas Jr. Fund has remained in the Haas family, with three of the late founders' children currently serving on the board.
-In the more than six decades since its founding, the foundation has awarded more than $500 million in grants, and in recent years its total annual grants have ranged from $23 million to more than $32 million.
+PROFILE: Walter Haas Jr. and Evelyn Haas established the San Francisco-based Haas Jr. Fund in 1953.
+The family foundation seeks to create a "just and compassionate society where all people have the opportunity to live, work and raise their families with dignity."
+Leadership has remained in the Haas family as three of the late founders' children currently serving on the board.
+In the more than six decades since its founding, the foundation has awarded more than $500 million in grants.
+The fund invests in immigrant rights, gay and lesbian rights, education, leadership initiatives, and community initiatives.

-In terms of its LGBT work, Haas lays claim to being "the first foundation to support marriage equality," which it did in 2001, when it provided $2.5 million in funding for the marriage equality organization Freedom to Marry.
+Haas conducts its LGBTQ grantmaking through its gay and lesbian rights program, which addresses the employment, housing, and public accommodation needs of the LGBTQ community.
+The foundation claims it was "the first foundation to support marriage equality," which it did in 2001 providing $2.5 million in funding to the marriage equality organization, Freedom to Marry.
 The fund is also a member of the Civil Marriage Collaborative, a network of leading funders in the marriage equality movement, and continues to urge its peers who are not already on board with the CMC to do so.

-In light of the Supreme Court's ruling legalizing marriage equality, Haas's LGBT work has stated three main areas of focus: defending marriage equality and LGBT rights through litigation, public education "about how the freedom to marry does not infringe on religious liberty," and raising awareness about anti-LGBT discrimination "and the need for protective policies."
-Indeed, in a recent interview, Senior Program Director for Gay and Lesbian Rights Matt Foreman specifically mentioned anti-LGBT discrimination as a major challenge for the movement going forward.
+In light of the Supreme Court's ruling legalizing marriage equality, Haas's LGBTQ work has stated three main areas of focus: defending marriage equality and LGBTQ rights through litigation, public education "about how the freedom to marry does not infringe on religious liberty," and raising awareness about anti-LGBTQ discrimination "and the need for protective policies."
+Indeed, in a recent interview, Senior Program Director for Gay and Lesbian Rights Matt Foreman specifically mentioned anti-LGBTQ discrimination as a major challenge for the movement going forward.

 Owing to "significant commitments to current grantees and the clarity of our grantmaking strategies," Haas is currently accepting grant proposals by invitation only.
 Additional information about Haas' funding preferences can be found on its FAQ page.